Most Read Articles

 As an example, responses to quotes can be automated using RPA.
 The quotation request is immediately interpreted, referenced against a product and pricing directory, and sent back as a formal quotation in the format desired by the customer.
 There does not need to be any human validation or intervention.

-But RPA's impact will be much wider than simply automating administrative tasks.
+But RPA's overall impact will be much wider than simply automating repetitive administrative tasks.
 As an integral part of today's ongoing digital transformation, the technology has the power to redefine business operations and minimize inefficiencies across the business-to-business (B2B) supply chain.

 RPA in action